 Life insurance is designed to pay benefits to dependents when the policyholder passes away.
 Depending on your needs, you may choose either term life insurance or whole life insurance.
-What’s the difference between the two polices?
+What’s the difference between the two policies?

 Whole Life Insurance

 Many people view this type of policy as a good long-term solution, or similar to owning a home.
-Once approved and so long as you pay your premiums, your coverage cannot be cancelled, regardless of your health.
+Once approved and so long as you pay your premiums, your coverage cannot be canceled, regardless of your health.

 In contrast to a term life policy, whole life insurance builds guaranteed cash value, which can be used later on for any purpose via a policy loan.
-This is frequently referred to as living benefits, and can assist you with a down payment on a home, your child’s college tuition and anything else you desire.
+This is frequently referred to as living benefits and can assist you with a down payment on a home, your child’s college tuition and anything else you desire.

 Term Life Insurance

 This type of policy is much like renting a home.
 You pay a set monthly premium for the term of your contract (usually 10, 20 or 30 years).
 Your insurance provider will pay benefits if you die during your term.
 However, once your term ends, you may or may not qualify for a renewal, largely based on your health.